-The Australian Securities and Investment Commission (ASIC) has provided guidance as to how donating money to crowdfunded projects is regulated by ASIC under the Corporations Act 2001 (12196MR ASIC guidance on crowdfunding).
+The Australian Securities and Investment Commission (ASIC) has provided guidance as to how donating money to crowdfunded projects is regulated by ASIC under the Corporations Act 2001 (12-196MR ASIC guidance on crowdfunding).

-Australian filmmakers using crowdfunding need to comply with Australian law, including:

-- Corporations Law: The Australian Securities and Investment Commission (ASIC) has provided guidance as to how donating money to crowdfunded projects is regulated by ASIC under the Corporations Act 2001 (12-196MR ASIC guidance on crowdfunding). - Tax Law: Australian filmmakers should be aware that any financial contributions they receive through crowdfunding may be subject to income tax as assessable income.
+- Australian filmmakers using crowdfunding need to comply with Australian law, including: - Corporations Law: The Australian Securities and Investment Commission (ASIC) has provided guidance as to how donating money to crowdfunded projects is regulated by ASIC under the Corporations Act 2001 (12-196MR ASIC guidance on crowdfunding). - Tax Law: Australian filmmakers should be aware that any financial contributions they receive through crowdfunding may be subject to income tax as assessable income.
 This will depend whether their film production activities are considered to be part of a business they are carrying on, as distinct from merely a hobby.
-To assist you work out if you are operating a business or not, see the Australian Taxation Office website. - Australian Consumer Law: See the Arts Law information sheet. - Privacy Law: see Arts Law's information sheet.
+To assist you work out if you are operating a business or not, see the Australian Taxation Office website. - Australian Consumer Law: See the Arts Law information sheet, <<Australian Consumer Law and creators >). - Privacy Law: see Arts Law's information sheet, Privacy and the private sector.